askjohnsnow/IMED-1316/READ.md

-This is my first readme page from my IMED 1316 -Web Design
+This is my first readme page from my IMED 1316 - Web Design